graf10a/Kaggle-Santander-Customer-Transaction-Prediction/README.md

 1. README.md -- this file.

 2. Santander_EDA_1_Simple_Modeling.ipynb -- a Jupyter notebook containing introductory level exploratory data analysis of the data and some baseline modeling.
-The list of considered models:
+The list of models includes:
     * Logistic Regession
     * Elastic Net
     * Gaussian Naive Bayes